longthg-workshops/dva-c0x-study-docs/content/en/0-preparation/_index.md

 ## Create an IAM administrative user

-Let's create a user with Administrator Access.
+The root account is basically "God Mode".
+Unless you're about to do some extremely crucial, account-level-only tasks, or something equal to an emergency case, using and exposing the root account is not recommended.
+That's why that account was given multiple layers of protection.

+Now, since I don't encourage using root account just to create and mess with your on-cloud resources, yet these lessons require you to interact with all services and resources, let's create an IAM user with Administrator Access permission (I'll tell you the different in a later chapter).
 I'll call it _"administraitor"_ (no typo, let's hope he'll never break bad and turn into a traitor).

 ![IAM Admin](/images/preparation/01-1011.png)